richardgiddings/simple_api_app/README.md

 - Show tasks that are Done in seperate page just as a list without Edit and Delete.
 - Show tasks near due in different colour
+- Add user login so everyone has a seperate task list

 ## Requirements